Imperal Docs

 Validator changes

-• V23 (WARN) — flags chain-callable write/destructive tools without data_model=.
-Recommendation, not a publish blocker.
-Will promote to ERROR in a future minor once adoption stabilises.
+• V23 — flags action_type="read" tools without data_model=.
+Read tools must declare a typed return shape so the platform can validate $REF paths and prevent input/output naming drift.
+WARN today (a recommendation, not a publish blocker); promotable to ERROR in a future release once adoption stabilises.

 Why this matters for you